jakespillstea/jakespillstea/README.md

 - 👋 Hi, I’m @jakespillstea
-- 👀 I’m interested in GNU/Linux, FreeBSD, and evrrything else UNIX
+- 👀 I’m interested in GNU/Linux, FreeBSD, and everything else FOSS
 - 🌱 I’m currently learning 3D printing and virtual reality
 - 💞️ I’m looking to collaborate on developing software for microcontrollers
 - 📫 How to reach me ...
 I'm reachable on Discord @jakespillstea